ddc-java-12/personal-android-project-HDawson-coder/docs/index.md

   * Implementing the History database into the application.
 This would allow users to track specific instances such as fruits/vegetables yielded, amount of time to harvest, etc...
   * Implementing an API to get a much larger list of plants and information available for the user.
 With this implemented, a user would be able to select plants specific to what they would like to grow.
   * Adding a garden layout design.
 This would allow the user to design a garden layout with their selected plants from the database, and map out where they want the plants to be in their own garden.
-  * Adding a weather API which would tie to the limits of the individual plants a user has selected, and with this the user could receive notifications warning of weather conditions that may impact the users plants.
+  * Adding a weather API which would tie to temperature limits of the individual plants a user has selected, and with this the user could receive notifications warning of weather conditions that may impact the users plants.
+  * Notifications that would tell the user when the weather is going to effect the plants, reminding the user to water at their set times, or other types of notifications.

 ## Functionality